-- Application Deadline: May 24, 2018
+- Application Deadline: March 15, 2019

-- Scholarship can be taken in Australia
+- The award can be taken in Australia

 - Entrance Requirements: Applicants must meet all of the following criteria to be considered for the Bankwest Curtin Economics Centre Economics and Social Policy Scholarship:

-Australian citizen, Australian permanent resident, Australian permanent humanitarian visa holder (PHV), or New Zealand citizen
+- Australian citizen, Australian permanent resident, Australian permanent humanitarian visa holder (PHV), or New Zealand citizen

-Residing within Australia
+- Residing within Australia

-Minimum course weighted average (CWA) of 50
+- Minimum course weighted average (CWA) of 50 (if applicable)

-Be able to demonstrate interest/passion for economics and social policy
+- Be able to demonstrate interest/passion for economics and social policy

-Not currently hold an industry sponsored scholarship
+- Not currently hold an industry-sponsored the program

-Available to attend BCEC’s events and activities, and participate in media and marketing engagements where required
+- Available to attend BCEC’s events and activities, and participate in media and marketing engagements where required

 How to Apply: